 This market is not only the most commonly placed horse racing bet, it’s also the simplest.
 If your horse wins the race, you win; if it doesn’t, you don’t.
 And it pays out at whatever the standard odds are.

 The above assumes you back the horse to win outright, or “on the nose” in racing slang.
 However, a really popular alternative, still within the race winner betting market is to back the horse “each way”.

-An each way bet is effectively two bets in one, with a £10 each way bet costing £20 and £10 of that going on the horse to win, with £10 on it to “place”.
+An each way bet is effectively two bets in one.
+A £10 each way bet would cost £20 with £10 of that going on the horse to win, and £10 on it to “place”.
 The each way terms will vary according to the type of race and the number of runners, as well as the bookie, with many betting sites having offers of enhanced each way terms for big races such as the Grand National or the Cheltenham Festival.
-However, a typical example would be to pay a quarter of the odds for a top three finish (including first).
+However, a typical each way example would be to pay a quarter of the odds for a top three finish (including first).

-If your bet wins you win both bets, so will be paid £10 at the full odds and £10 at a quarter of the odds and receive your stake back on both bets as well.
-If the horse finishes outside the places, so fourth or lower in our example, you lose both bets, whilst if the horse finishes second or third you lose the win portion of your wager but get your £10 place stake back, plus winnings of a quarter of the odds on that.
+That means that if your bet wins you win both bets, so will be paid £10 at the full odds and £10 at a quarter of the odds and receive your stake back on both bets as well.
+If the horse finishes outside the places, so fourth or lower in our example, you lose both bets, whilst if the horse finishes second or third you lose the win portion of your wager but win the each way bet, and get your £10 place stake back plus winnings of a quarter of the odds on that.